 Under the Government Information (Public Access) Act 2009 (GIPA), you’re entitled to see a lot of the information we hold in Council records.
 In fact, GIPA creates new rights of community access.
 It also encourages routine and proactive release of information, and we can release different information to you in different ways.

 Open Access (Mandatory Proactive Release)

 This covers information routinely available on our website, free of charge.
 It includes media releases and annual reports, meeting agendas and minutes, Council policies and other information.
 Do a search for anything else you need.

 We release other information that is frequently requested by the public, or is of public interest, either free of charge or at minimal cost.

 We can release some information free of charge with informal requests, though conditions may apply.
 For example, you may be entitled to information about yourself, but not someone else.
-Apply online.
+Apply online or print the form.